reqshark/sublimezmq/README.md

 Basic Kernel Requirements
 ------------
 1. Darwin.
 Tested on OS X 10.10 and 10.9 (nothing else tested yet).
-Linux and Windows compatibility coming right up after package control distribution/installation.
+No Windows compatibility (yet).

 2. Zeromq Messaging library installed (make sure to at least have it sym linked) at /usr/local/lib/libzmq.dylib.
 This dependency is temporary, and it would be more preferable to follow Sublime Plugin conventions with a default and user `sublime.settings` config file so you can tell sublime where to find your zmqlib.